 Learn these 5 tweaks on how to write a blog post that sells your courses.

-Your students are always looking for a solution in google.
+Your students are always looking for a solution on Google.
 It could be: how to get a 90+ score in math or it could be how to not fail a math exam or something similar.

 When you give them what they are looking for through your blog articles, your student will trust you and it will become easy for you to sell your courses.